kmwtechnology/solrkafka/README.md

                     startup="lazy"/>
 ```

-For tests, send this request to your solr collection to update the schema:
+For tests, send this body in a request to `POST <solr_endpoint>/solr/<collection>/schema` to update your Solr collection's schema:

 ```json
 {